New COVID-19 cases in Saudi Arabia jumps above 1000-mark

 PHOTO

-RIYADH — New COVID-19 cases in Saudi Arabia on Wednesday went above the 1000-mark for the first time since February 20, with 1,029 new infections recorded over the past 24 hours.
+RIYADH — New COVID-19 cases in Saudi Arabia went above the 1000-mark again on Monday with 1188 new infections recorded over the past 24 hours.

-New COVID cases in the Kingdom have been fluctuating around the 500-mark, before rising above the 600-mark recently.
+COVID-19 cases in the Kingdom had been fluctuating between the 700-mark and 1000 during the past weeks.

-According to a statement from the Ministry of Health, 3 more people died due to complications caused by the virus over the past 24 hours.
+According to a statement from the Ministry of Health, 2 persons has died due to complications caused by the virus over the past 24 hours.

-The total number of COVID-19 vaccination doses administered across the Kingdom reached 66.223,558 million.
+The total number of COVID-19 vaccination doses administered across the Kingdom reached 66,494,934.

+It is noteworthy that the Ministry of Interior has announced that it has lifted most of the precautionary measures related to COVID-19 in the Kingdom, including wearing masks, and showing health status in Tawakalna app.

 © Copyright 2022 The Saudi Gazette.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).